Tom's Guide Verdict

 It’s hip to be square.
 Without a doubt, the best new feature in the Ring Video Doorbell Pro 2 is the wider vertical field of view which shows much more of your front stoop and whatever happens to be lying there.
 It’s not perfect — you still can’t see all the way to the bottom of your door — but it’s a big improvement over previous doorbell cameras.

 Is the Ring Video Doorbell Pro 2 good enough to unseat the Nest Hello as the best video doorbell?
 Not quite.
-In addition to person and package tracking, the Nest Hello can also identify familiar faces from your Google Photos, and it also works with both Alexa and Google Assistant smart speakers.
+In addition to person tracking, the Nest Hello can also identify familiar faces from your Google Photos, and it also works with both Alexa and Google Assistant smart speakers.
 But, the Ring Video Doorbell Pro 2 shows a better way of looking out at your front door than before.

 Michael A. Prospero is the U.S. Editor-in-Chief for Tom’s Guide.
 He oversees all evergreen content and oversees the Homes, Smart Home, and Fitness/Wearables categories for the site.
 In his spare time, he also tests out the latest drones, electric scooters, and smart home gadgets, such as video doorbells.
 Before his tenure at Tom's Guide, he was the Reviews Editor for Laptop Magazine, a reporter at Fast Company, the Times of Trenton, and, many eons back, an intern at George magazine.
 He received his undergraduate degree from Boston College, where he worked on the campus newspaper The Heights, and then attended the Columbia University school of Journalism.
 When he’s not testing out the latest running watch, electric scooter, or skiing or training for a marathon, he’s probably using the latest sous vide machine, smoker, or pizza oven, to the delight — or chagrin — of his family.